 The first saugeye stocking in Oklahoma was in Lake Thunderbird during May 1985.
-Since this initial stocking many other state lakes have been stocked with saugeye, including Atoka Bluestem, Burtschi, Carl Blackwell, Ellsworth, Fort Cobb, Foss, Great Salt Plains, Hall, Holdenville, Jean Neustadt, Lawtonka, Pine Creek, Shawnee Lakes, Sooner, Tom Steed, Vanderwork, and Waurika.
+Since this initial stocking many other state lakes have been stocked with saugeye, for example Atoka Bluestem, Burtschi, Carl Blackwell, Ellsworth, Fort Cobb, Great Salt Plains, Hall, Holdenville, Jean Neustadt, Lawtonka, Shawnee Lakes, Sooner, Tom Steed, Vanderwork, and Waurika.

 Walleye and saugeye are not native to the Sooner State.
 Like stripers and hybrids, they were introduced and created in hatcheries, respectively, to fill newly-created niches in reservoirs.